skonfig/base/type/__apt_source/man.rst

 arch
    set this if you need to force and specific arch (ubuntu specific)

-signed-by
-   provide a GPG key fingerprint or keyring path for signature checks.
-May be repeated.

 state
    'present' or 'absent', defaults to 'present'